ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 A high school student from the San Francisco Bay Area with a strong interest in science, math, engineering and robotics.
 From hydroponics to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have consistently won STEM fair awards every year.
-Adam interns afterschool at a [robotics startup](https://watneyrobotics.com) in San Francisco.
+Adam interns at a [robotics startup](https://watneyrobotics.com) in San Francisco from day one.

 Adam is taking a [computer science course](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) this summer at UC Berkeley as a pre-college scholar.
 In between classes, Adam can be found skateboarding on campus, hanging out with friends, or scuba diving in Monterey with his brother on weekends.